fal-works/hlc-compiler/README.md

 File path where the `gcc` command should be saved as a Windows batch file (`.bat`).
 Not set (= does not save `.bat`) at default.

+#### `--relative`

+Tries to convert all file/directory paths to relative paths from the current working directory when building command lines.

 #### `--verbose`

 Prints verbose logs of hlc-compiler.